 (Cross Reference: BIO 319, CHE 319) Covers methods of teaching general and advanced science.
-Topics include the use of laboratory materials and replica models, the role of computer simulations, safety practices, NTSA standards, textbook selection criteria and general classroom, laboratory and field trip organization.
+Topics include the use of laboratory materials and replica models, the role of computer simulations, safety practices, NSTA standards, textbook selection criteria and general classroom, laboratory and field trip organization.
 Also considers the impact of modern science on selected social and ethical issues and how these issues might be considered in a high school biology classroom.
-Prerequisites: EDU 102, 201, four semester hours of college-level chemistry, four semester hours of college-level biology, and completion of 20 hours of clinical internships in the public school classrooms.
+Includes a required field experience in a public school classroom.
+Prerequisites: EDU 102, 201, four semester hours of college-level chemistry, and four semester hours of college-level biology.